Do I need a degree to become a UX Designer?

 For those of you that are great planners and extremely self-motivated, you can curate content yourself from around the web and learn everything on your own.
-Some great online course resources such as sites Interaction Design Foundation (IDF), edX, Lynda and Coursera and for more entry level courses, Udemy.
+Some great online course resources such as sites Interaction Design Foundation (IDF), edX, LinkedIn Learning (formerly Lynda) and Coursera and for more entry level courses, Udemy.

 So, how will studying for a UX design qualification help you?

 There are many benefits to a UX design degree or other advanced qualification, such as:

 Learning basic UX theory and processes so you have a solid foundation of UX knowledge without having to search for the information yourself.
 You don’t know what you don’t know – so it is good that people who have years of UX experience and a good understanding of what you need to know as a UX beginner have handpicked the content.

 It will give you a great network of people to surround yourself with, for example, your mentor / tutor and other people on your course.

 Building a portfolio – most courses ask students to choose a UX project and help you build a portfolio as you learn.
 Portfolios are a requirement for a lot of job interviews, so this is a great way of being able to spend time perfecting your portfolio and also get expert advice on it.

 It will help you get your first interview if you don’t have any prior UX job experience.
 People will be looking to at your CV and if you don’t have at least a couple of years experience working as a UXer, they will be probably want to know you have completed a related course.